oracle/node-oracledb/doc/api.md

 [`fetchAsString`](#propdbfetchasstring) and allow the column data for this query to be returned in native format.

-The maximum length of a string created by type mapping is 200 bytes.
-However, if a database column that is already of type `STRING` is specified in `fetchInfo`, then the actual database metadata will be used to determine the maximum length.
+The maximum length of a string created by type mapping non-CLOB columns is 200 bytes.
+If a database column that is already of type `STRING` is specified in `fetchInfo`, then the actual database metadata will be used to determine the maximum length.
+Strings created for CLOB columns will generally be limited by Node.js and V8 memory restrictions but node-oracledb has a theoretical limit of 2 bytes less than 1 GB (or 1 byte less than 64 KB when node-oracledb uses Oracle Client 11.2).

 Columns fetched from REF CURSORS are not mapped by `fetchInfo` settings in the `execute()` call.
 Use the global